 Whether you have filed for or are merely considering divorce, it is essential that you take steps to protect your rights.
 By having an experienced divorce lawyer on your side, you can ensure that your rights are protected and your interests are being served throughout the entirety of the situation.
 At Frame & Frame, LLC, our firm provides comprehensive divorce representation for clients from our offices in Pasadena and Stevensville.
 We take the time to get to know our clients, allowing us to better tailor our family law services to meet their needs.
 Contact our experienced Maryland family law attorneys by calling our Pasadena office at 410-255-0373 or our Stevensville office at 410-643-2202.

 Since the establishment of our firm in 1956, we have helped clients deal with the legal aspects and emotional ramifications of their divorces.
-Whether a divorce is contested or uncontested, there are many issues that must be addressed, such as:
+Whether a divorce is contested or uncontested, there are many issues that must be addressed.

 When seeking a resolution to the central divorce and the resulting issues, we are able to utilize a variety of methods, including types of alternative dispute resolution (ADR).
 Mediation is often an excellent way for husbands and wives to more amicably resolve their divorce issues.
 However, we are experienced litigators and will argue your case in front of a judge and jury if necessary.

 In some situations, it may be better for a couple to remain legally married but construct a separation agreement.
 This type of agreement allows them to live separate and apart in all respects, though they are still legally married.
 When composing a separation agreement, a wide range of issues may be addressed, such as property division, issues involving children and any spousal maintenance payments that may be necessary.